will never increase

 If your business exclusively takes small payments for services, Heartland Payment Systems offer micropayment processing.
 Small payment businesses include things like laundromats, vending machines, car washes, arcades, and parking garages.
 Heartland Payment Systems offers you the option of implementing SmartCard, WaveRider, and MicroPay cashless systems.

 You must be set up for credit card processing with Heartland in order to use mobile processing.
 If you’re a new Heartland Payment Systems customer, yoyou can get set up for mobile processing when you complete your application for credit card processing.
-Heartland Payment Systems has an optional mobile card reader to let you swipe credit cards.
-If you don’t want to use the reader, cards can be keyed instead.)

 You can take payments through your website using Heartland’s SecureSubmit for e-commerce.
 With SecureSubmit, your customers will enter their payment data on your website, and the data will be securely encrypted and sent to Heartland Payment Systems for processing.